RedisLabs/redislabs-docs/content/kubernetes/deployment/_index.md

 ---
 Title: Deployment
 linkTitle: Deployment
-description: This section lists the different ways to set up and run Redis Enterprise on Kubernetes.
+description: This section lists the different ways to set up and run Redis Enterprise for Kubernetes.
 You can deploy on variety of Kubernetes
   distributions both on-prem and in the cloud via our Redis Enterprise operator for Kubernetes.
 weight: 11
 alwaysopen: false